 At 10’ 6” long and 32” wide, this board is in the midrange of sizes available.
 It accommodates a wide range of rider sizes and weights due to its 6” thick design.
 The anti-slip surface and triple bottom fins very likely contribute to its popularity and top ranking on Amazon.

-It is available at times in different color schemes other than the black and grey shown here.
+It is available at times in different color schemes other than the blue shown here.
 The fact that it is an All-in-One kit with aluminum paddle, patch kit, leash, pump and cover doesn’t hurt it’s top ranking either.
 Due to its feature-packed nature and low price, it’s our #1 choice for anyone looking for an inexpensive board.

 Add in the 6.5” thickness for durability and the non-slip surface for better grip, and this is one great board for the price.
 Rated for a maximum weight of 280 lbs, it’s perfect for average to above average single riders or an adult and child combo.
 Or taking your dog out for a ride.
 Beginners will not be disappointed.